 Use basic clipboard operations

-To cut, copy and paste data in the current spreadsheet make use of the right-click menu or use the corresponding icons at the top toolbar,
+To cut, copy and paste data in the current spreadsheet make use of the right-click menu or use the corresponding icons available at any tab of the top toolbar,

 Cut - select data and use the Cut option from the right-click menu to delete the selected data and send them to the computer clipboard memory.
 The cut data can be later inserted to another place in the same spreadsheet.